daudsemab/daudsemab/README.md

 I'm Daud Semab 👨‍💻, energetic for solving real world problems using Computer Science.

-- 🔭 Started working on Data Science Projects.
+- 🔭 Started working on Data Science projects.

 - ⚡ Fun fact: Love Coding ❤.

-- 🆓 When time permits, I like to do Personal photography for fun or peace of mind.
+- 🆓 When time permits, I like to do personal photography for fun or peace of mind.

 ## 🎡 Skills